 Absolutely.
 Most of the time the program cost is spread out over 3 payments.
 If you need other specific arrangements, we can probably be flexible with you.
 If you’d like to make just one payment, that’s fine too.
 Acceptable forms of payment are Visa, Master, Discover, Check and Cash.

 Yes.
 Shortly after your register, you will receive a list of clothes, personal items, donations you need to begin collecting, and other miscellaneous items to pack as soon as we receive your application.

-A good rule of thumb is $2-$3/day that our driver is shuttling you around, and $3-$4/day that a guide is leading you.
+A good rule of thumb is $2-$3/day that our driver is shuttling you around, and $3-$5/day that a guide is leading you.
 They work very hard for you, and we take great pleasure in thanking them generously at the end of our programs.

 One of the biggest mistakes you can make is to not budget enough money for additional expenses.
 The challenge is that this is a question that depends heavily on your tastes and the specifics of the program you’re applying for.
 To give you an idea of the typical expenses you may be responsible for: a normal lunch will usually run $5.00-$7.00; dinner runs $7.00 – $15.00.
 Optional excursions are something you should also plan for, but each program is very different.
-These excursions really add some amazing experiences to your Spanish Immersion Program in Costa Rica.
-Tips excluded (explained above), if you were to not include any additional excursions, and live as frugally as possible for the time you’re there, you should plan on $150 for a 2 week program and $300 for the 4 week program.
+These excursions really add some amazing experiences to your Spanish Immersion Program.
+Tips excluded (see tips FAQ question), if you were to not include any additional excursions, and live as frugally as possible for the time you’re there, you should plan on $150 for a 2 week program and $300 for the 4 week program.